Skip to main content

 We paused a concept until claims were substantiated, then re-sequenced media to protect credibility.
 It saved [number]% of spend and still hit the first-month volume target in [Region].

-Match your tone to the company.
-If the brand is premium, write tighter and calmer.
-If it is challenger, be more direct.
-Keep the language simple and avoid trendy buzzwords.
+Match your tone to the company’s brand.
+If the brand is premium, write with a calm and concise style.
+If it’s a challenger, use a more direct approach.
+Keep your language straightforward and avoid buzzwords.

 See how it sounds

-Instead of 'I'm passionate about branding,' write: I translate consumer insight into briefs and weekly KPIs, so [Company] can scale what works and cut what doesn't.
+Instead of saying, “I’m passionate about branding,” try: I turn consumer insights into actionable briefs and weekly KPIs, so [Company] can scale what works and cut what doesn’t.

-End with a next step tied to the job: a 30-day launch outline, a brand audit, or a dashboard walk-through.
-It shows you think like an operator, not a hopeful applicant.
+Conclude with a job-relevant next step, such as offering a 30-day launch outline, a brand audit, or a dashboard walk-through.
+This shows you think like an operator, not just an applicant.

 See Open a closing example